AnujChhikara/Chilly-s-Clone/README.md

-Saw React in production mode and optimizes the build for the best performance.
+Saw React in production mode and optimizes the build for the

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.githubis is a one-way operation.
 Once you `eject`, you can't go back!**